Honest · Caring · Parent-Tested

 Mini Trampolines

-Heavy work and proprioceptive input through bouncing — one of the most effective tools for regulating a dysregulated child.
+Heavy work and proprioceptive input through bouncing.
+One of the most effective tools for regulating a dysregulated child.

 Sensory Room Lighting